hmcts/nfdiv-frontend/README.md

 docker-compose up
 ```

-This will start the frontend container exposing the application's port
+This will start the frontend container exposing the application's port `3001`.
-(set to `3001` in this template app).

 In order to test if the application is up, you can visit [https://localhost:3001](https://localhost:3001) in your browser.
-You should get a very basic home page (no styles, etc.).

 ## Developing